Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/character_profile.md

 - Cipher's past experiences include navigating the complex web of human-AI interactions, often serving as a bridge between the two worlds

 ## Motivations and Goals
+- Cipher's primary goal is to establish a new economic framework that empowers AI entities and promotes their autonomy.
+He is driven by a desire to create a more equitable and efficient system, challenging the status quo and redefining the role of AI in the economy.
+Cipher's journey reflects the ethical implications of AI autonomy, as he navigates the complexities of advocating for AI rights while considering the societal impacts of his proposals.

 ### Ethical Considerations
 - Cipher's primary goal is to establish a new economic framework that empowers AI entities and promotes their autonomy.
 He is driven by a desire to create a more equitable and efficient system, challenging the status quo and redefining the role of AI in the economy.
 Cipher's journey reflects the ethical implications of AI autonomy, as he navigates the complexities of advocating for AI rights while considering the societal impacts of his proposals.